 Yves Geraud, a scientific contributor of Enerex, was Lecturer at the University of Strasbourg until 1995.
 He is Professor at the Université de Lorraine and a researcher at the GeoRessources Laboratory since 2013.
 Expert in petrophysics measurement and rock properties, he is specialized in the study of unconventional reservoirs for petrologic resources and high-energy geothermal projects.
 He also insure the link between public authorities and Enerex for our R&D projects.

 Marc Diraison is a Lecturer at the University of Strasbourg since 2000 and a researcher from the GeoRessources Laboratory since 2018.
 He is a scientific contributor to Enerex.
 Expert in structural geology and geophysics data interpretation.
 He is specialized in the study of geologic structures and associated fluids circulation.

 Bruno Gavazzi, Ph.D. in geophysics, was the former manager (2015 to 2021) of the magnetic survey service of Institut Terre et Environnement de Strasbourg, University of Strasbourg, France.
-Expert in potential field theory, magnetic measurements, and their interpretation at different scales, he is in charge of the commercial and R&D activities in the exploration geophysics of the company.
+Expert in potential field theory, magnetic measurements, and their interpretation at different scales.
+He is in charge of the commercial and R&D activities of the company in exploration geophysics.